ScottLogic/blog/_posts/2019-06-17-what-brexit-can-teach-us-about-software-development.md

 title: What Brexit Can Teach Us About Software Development
 date: 2019-06-17 00:00:00 Z
 categories:
-- tclarke-scottlogic
 - Delivery
 author: tclarke-scottlogic
 layout: default_post
 summary: Political Journalists - "How can everything have gone so wrong, it must be betrayal."
 Software Engineers - "Oh yes, this all seems very familiar, I see what you did there, ayup."
 ---

 Over the last few years, British Politics has been an amazing case study in attempting to bring an ambitious, far-ranging project to reality.